At 03:52hrs local residents were awoken by an explosion. The incident occurred in a barley field near the town of Limberg, central Germany.

-On closer inspection, it was decided that the only possible cause had to be unexploded ordnance, likely with a faulty time delay fuse.
+On closer inspection, it was decided that the only possible cause of the explosion had to be unexploded ordnance, likely with a faulty time delay fuse.

 The bomb squad that attended the scene measured the crater to be 33 feet wide and 14 feet deep.
 Using this data, they were able to confirm that the culprit would have been a WW2 500lb high explosive bomb.
 Furthermore, given the history of the area, it was likely to be American, as opposed to a British weapon.
 The crater was therefore the result of 262lb (119kg) of TNT (high explosive).

 The spontaneous explosion is not thought to have been caused by any outside stimulus.
 A local government spokesman said it is believed that the bomb had a chemical-based time delay fuse which finally decayed, triggering the explosion.
-The fuse would have been originally designed to function anywhere from a few hours up to a few days.
+The fuse would have been originally designed to function anywhere from a few hours up to a few days after being dropped.

 Is there a risk of a similar event in the UK?